Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineUpgradeFrom2.md

 # Upgrading a Project from Cinemachine 2.X

 Cinemachine 3.0 is a major version change from CM 2.X, and the API and data format have changed significantly.
 Scripts written for the CM 2.X API are unlikely to run with 3.X without manual intervention.
-Also, the CM camera instances in your project will themselves need upgrading.
+Also, the CM objects in your project data will themselves need upgrading.

 While it is possible to upgrade an existing project from CM 2.X, you should think carefully about whether you are willing to put in the work. __It might be better in many cases just to stick with CM 2.X__, which will continue to be supported for a while in parallel with CM 3.X.
-If you do choose to consider upgrading your project, this guide will show you some pointers to make the process smoother.
+If you do choose to consider upgrading your project, this guide will give you some pointers to make the process smoother.

 ## Upgrading your Project Step by Step
 Here are the steps to take when upgrading an existing project from CM 2.X: